 Moving can take a long time because you have to sell your home first

-If your finances become tighter, moving to a cheaper property can take a long time
+If your finances become tighter, moving to a cheaper property can take some time

 There are financial consequences if you fall behind on repayments, like getting into debt

-If you fell too far behind you could face bankruptcy or your home being repossessed
+If you fall too far behind on your mortgage you could face bankruptcy, or your home being repossessed

 Finding and renting a home is usually quicker than the process of buying